KastyYasz/tasklist-cpp/README.md

 A simple command-line task manager built in C++.
 You can add, list, remove, complete, and edit tasks — and now all your tasks are saved in a tarefas.txt file, so your progress is preserved between runs!
 ✅ Features

-    Add new tasks
+    - ✅ Add new tasks

-    List all tasks
+- 🗑️ Remove tasks

-    Remove specific tasks
+- 📋 View all tasks

-    Mark tasks as completed
+- ✏️ Edit tasks

-    Edit tasks
+- 🎉 Mark tasks as completed

-    Clear all tasks
+- 🧹 Clear all tasks

-    Persistent storage using a .txt file
+- 🚪 Exit the application

 💾 Persistent Storage